dalibo/pitrery/CONTRIBUTING.md

 - GitHub created a release for the new tag.
 Update it to your need.
 Find it in the [Releases page](https://github.com/dalibo/pitrery/releases).
 - Attach tar.gz and .tar.gz.asc to the GitHub release.
-- Build and push deb with `make -C debian/ build push`.
+- Build and push deb with `make -C debian/ build push` (make sure DEBFULLNAME and DEBEMAIL env variable are defined and correspond to your gpg signing key).
 - Update and commit rpm/pitrery.spec.
 Build and push with `make -C rpm/ build push`.
 - Push these commits.